 There Ain’t No Bugs on Me

-Patient dental health will always be subpar if we do not invest in these 21st century tools – the very best tools for the job ensure success and true dental and systemic wellness.
+Patient dental health will always be subpar if we do not invest in these 21st-century tools – the very best tools for the job ensure success and true oral and systemic health.

 Barbara Tritz RDH, BS, MSB